kinzazahra/Garden-Themed-Calculator/README.md

 Calculate: Use the numeric pad to enter your values just like a standard calculator.

 Clear Systems: Use the AC (All Clear) button to reset your workspace or the DEL button to fix minor mistakes.
+🌿 Garden Calculator – Nature-Inspired Math

+A refreshing, garden-themed calculator that transforms everyday calculations into a calm, nature-infused experience.
+Designed with elegance and simplicity, this interactive web app blends essential math functionality with a serene, eco-friendly aesthetic.

+Crafted with logic and growth by Kinza Zahra 🌻

+✨ Overview

+Garden Calculator isn’t just a tool—it’s an experience.
+With soft colors, subtle animations, and a clean interface, it makes working with numbers feel peaceful and intuitive.

+Whether you're solving quick equations or planning something more complex, this calculator keeps things smooth, responsive, and visually delightful.

+🌸 Features
+🍃 Nature-Inspired UI

+Eco-Friendly Color Palette
+A calming combination of Fresh Leaf Green #7AB2B2 and Soft Floral Pink #EEA5A6.

+Interactive Foliage Effects
+Buttons gently glow and “bloom” on hover, adding a natural touch to user interactions.

+🔢 Full Calculation Suite

+Basic Arithmetic
+Perform addition, subtraction, multiplication, and division effortlessly.

+Advanced Operations
+Includes percentage calculations and square roots for extended functionality.

+🌼 Interactive Feedback

+Floating Petals Animation
+A dynamic background of drifting petals creates a relaxing atmosphere.

+Glassmorphism Display
+A modern, frosted-glass styled display for clear and elegant number visibility.

+📱 Responsive & Modern Design

+Fully responsive layout for desktop, tablet, and mobile

+Lightweight single-file architecture for instant loading

+No external dependencies — fast, simple, and efficient

+🛠 Tech Stack

+Structure: HTML5

+Styling: CSS3 (Flexbox, Grid, Animations)

+Logic: Vanilla JavaScript (ES6+)

+📂 Project Structure

+Garden-Themed-Calculator/
+│
+└── garden-calculator.html # Complete app (HTML + CSS + JS)

+⚙️ Installation & Setup

+No setup required — just open and use!

+1. Clone the Repository

+git clone <your-repo-url>
+cd Garden-Themed-Calculator

+2. Run the App

+Open garden-calculator.html in any browser
+OR

+Use Live Server (VS Code) for a smoother experience

+🚀 How to Use

+Enter values using the numeric keypad

+Perform calculations with standard operators

+Fix mistakes using:

+DEL → Remove last input

+AC → Clear everything

+Enjoy the floating petals while calculating 🌸

+🔮 Future Enhancements

+Scientific Mode for advanced calculations

+Nature-inspired sound effects (birds, leaves, breeze)

+Multiple themes:

+Autumn Forest 🍁

+Midnight Garden 🌙

+Spring Bloom 🌷

+💡 Why This Project?

+This project combines design + functionality, showing how even simple tools can feel delightful when crafted with creativity and attention to detail.

+❤️ Author

+Kinza Zahra
-Enjoy the View: Watch the animated petals drift across the screen as you work through your numbers.
+Made with passion, creativity, and a love for nature 🌿 Enjoy the View: Watch the animated petals drift across the screen as you work through your numbers.

 🔮 Future Improvements